 Estimate rate constants of reactions from concentration of reactants/products as a function of time.
 Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc.

 Synthesize a small drug molecule and analyse a salt sample.

-To impart knowledge so that the student will know how to write and debug programs know the principles of designing structured programs Know when and how to use the appropriate statements available in the C language.
+Know when and how to use the appropriate statements available in the C language.

 Write basic C programs using, Selection statements, Repetitive statements, Functions, Pointers, Arrays, Strings and structures